 Reproduction Colonial Post Lantern

-Solid Copper New Bedford Street Post Light
+Solid Copper Post Light

 Especially relevant we make each Reproduction Colonial Post Lantern with an industry standard 3″ post fitter.
 Thus it will attach securely to any of our Colonial Style Light Poles.
-In addition we supply the wrought iron steel cradle to add strength and stability to the Colonial New England Style Copper Post Lantern.
+In addition, we supply the wrought iron steel cradle to add strength and stability to the Colonial New England Style Copper Post Lantern.
 While we equip Colonial Style Post Lanterns to accommodate up to 100 watts in a standard medium base socket you can opt to install a candle cluster instead.
-Choose from 2,3, or 4 candles, each rated for a maximum 60 watts per socket.
+Choose from 2,3, or 4 candles, each rated for a maximum of 60 watts per socket.